axelmierczuk/sportyfin-doc/docs/source/usage.rst

 .. code:: console

    # Run Sportyfin on all leagues supported.
-   python3 -m sportyfin -url "SomeURL" -a
+   python3 -m sportyfin -a

 .. code:: console

    # Run Sportyfin on NBA and NFL
-   python3 -m sportyfin -url "SomeURL" -nba -nfl
+   python3 -m sportyfin -nba -nfl

 .. code:: console

    # Run Sportyfin on all leagues supported and in silent mode.
-   python3 -m sportyfin -url "SomeURL" -a -vv
+   python3 -m sportyfin -a -vv

 .. code:: console

    # Run Sportyfin on English football leagues, in verbose more, with the output to Desktop.
-   python3 -m sportyfin -url "SomeURL" -ef -v -o "~/Desktop"
+   python3 -m sportyfin -ef -v -o "~/Desktop"

 .. code:: console

    # Run Sportyfin on all leagues supported, and refresh every 60 minutes.
-   python3 -m sportyfin -url "SomeURL" -a -t 60
+   python3 -m sportyfin -a -t 60

 Once you have run the program, make sure to link to the .m3u's in the Jellyfin dashboard: